Knowing your motorway signs and signals will make you a safer and more confident driver, so get your practise in here!

 - Watch out for the police and emergency services.

-- Keep your speed at the posted limit until you pass the sign which informs you that you have reached the end of the restricted zone, only then should you safely increase your speed to the new limit.
+- Keep your speed at the posted limit until you pass the sign which informs you that you have reached the end of the restricted zone.
+Only when you're out of the restricted zone should you safely increase your speed to the new limit.

 - Some signs have red lights.
 Red in the context of driving, means danger and stop.